Privacy Compliance Certification

 Canopie may share data with trusted partners to help perform statistical analysis, send you email or postal mail, provide customer support, or arrange for deliveries.
 All such third parties are prohibited from using your personal information except to provide these services to Canopie, and they are required to maintain the confidentiality of your information.

-We follow a Minimum Necessary Access Policy so any required disclosure of your identifiable health information is minimized.
+We follow a Minimum Necessary Access Policy so any required disclosure of your personal information and identifiable health information is minimized.

 Canopie may disclose your personal information, without notice, if required to do so by law or in the good faith belief that such action is necessary to: (a) conform to the edicts of the law or comply with legal process served on Canopie or the site; (b) protect and defend the rights or property of Canopie; and/or (c) act under exigent circumstances to protect the personal safety of users of Canopie, or the public.